 Amateur Photographer who plays with big cameras and film when in between digital photographs.

-We are currently on the move to the East Riding of Yorkshire and naturally any photography projects about the area drew some interest and in particular it was Neil's Lost Villages project that really struck a chord when I was visiting the coastline of this area of the world.
+We are currently on the move to the East Riding of Yorkshire and naturally, any photography projects about the area drew some interest and in particular, it was Neil's Lost Villages project that really struck a chord when I was visiting the coastline of this area of the world.
 We caught up with Neil in the Summer for a chat about this and other projects.
 It's well worth including the project statement before continuing with the interview.

 The Holderness coast located in the North East of England endures the highest rate of coastal erosion in Europe.
 The devastating consequence of this is villages and land slowly disappearing into the sea.
-The Lost Villages project aims to explore the constant battle between the North Sea and the mainland, and to document the irreversible change taking place on the Holderness coast.
+The Lost Villages project aims to explore the constant battle between the North Sea and the mainland and to document the irreversible change taking place on the Holderness coast.

-The speed of the erosion has increased significantly in the past decade thanks to rising sea levels, which is linked, of course to climate change.
-It is estimated that up 32 villages dating back to the Roman times have already been lost to the sea.
+The speed of erosion has increased significantly in the past decade thanks to rising sea levels, which is linked, of course to climate change.
+It is estimated that up to 32 villages dating back to Roman times have already been lost to the sea.
 During World War II many outposts were built on this 61 km stretch of coastline.
 What remains of these outposts is now falling into the sea.

 The historical events which took place on this coastline are fascinating.
 Since Roman times it is estimated that a strip of land three and a half miles wide has been washed into the North Sea.
 Two miles are estimated to have been lost since the Norman invasion in 1066 AD.
 Most of the information about the lost villages and towns of the Holderness coast are chronicled in the works of Abbot Burton (1393-99 AD) of Meaux Abbey, East Yorkshire.
 In the Chronica Monasterii de Melsa, he names all the towns and villages that have been lost to the sea.